Lumen Field: Soccer

 Lumen Field is also designed for soccer.
 The stadium meets FIFA sight line requirements and provides separate locker rooms for soccer teams.
 Camera locations were chosen for optimal television coverage of the sport.
-Numerous exhibition games have taken place at Lumen Field, including high-profile clubs such as Manchester United, Barcelona, Celtic, Real Madrid, Chelsea, Club América and Chivas de Guadalajara.
+Numerous exhibition games have taken place at Lumen Field, including high-profile clubs such as Manchester United, Barcelona, Celtic, Real Madrid, Chelsea, Club América, and Chivas de Guadalajara.
 These games have proved to be highly popular, and the first sell-out of 66,772 fans at the stadium was a soccer match between Manchester United and Celtic.
 National teams such as Brazil, Venezuela, Mexico, and China have played exhibition games at the stadium.
 The artificial turf has been temporarily overlaid with grass for international matches.

 Seattle was the site of the 2005 CONCACAF Gold Cup Group B opening round between the national teams of the United States, Costa Rica, Canada, and Cuba.
 Two matches of the 2009 CONCACAF Gold Cup opening round were also played at the stadium on July 4, 2009.
 In the second match, the United States comfortably defeated Grenada, who were playing in their first major international competition, 4–0.
 The Gold Cup returned in 2013 with Panama beating Martinique and Mexico defeating Canada in opening group play matches.
 CenturyLink Field also hosted three matches during the 2016 Copa América Centenario, a special inter-continental tournament, including two group stage fixtures and a quarterfinal match between the United States and Ecuador attended by 47,322 spectators.

 On November 22, 2009, Seattle was the site of the 14th annual MLS Cup between Real Salt Lake and the Los Angeles Galaxy, where Salt Lake won the Cup on penalty kicks (5–4) in front of 46,011.
 The stadium was the eighth venue to host the event and had the fourth-largest attendance for an MLS Cup.
-The MLS Cup returned to Seattle in 2019, with the Sounders hosting Toronto FC as the higher seed.
+The MLS Cup returned to Seattle in 2019, with the Sounders hosting Toronto FC as the team with the better regular season record.
 The Sounders won in front of 69,274 spectators, setting a new record for a sporting event at Lumen Field and recording the second-highest cup attendance in league history.